 We will create working environments that put people first and maintain clearly defined, publicly accessible courses of action in the event that harassment or discrimination should occur within our organization (read more about our Conduct Standards below).

-play.
-We believe in the transformative power of play to disrupt the mundane and wake up the imaginative spirit.
+We believe in the transformative power of guided, intentional play to create community and drive creativity.

-joy.
-We believe that joy must be at the center of any creative process.
-Our work has the potential to be tragic, challenging, and at times even hard to watch.
-But in our process, we must always remember to approach that work with the spirit of joy.
-Without it, the act of creation cannot begin.
+Joy is the center of our process.
+Theater has the potential to be tragic, challenging, and at times even hard to watch.
+But in its making, through all stages of production, we will always challenge ourselves to approach our work with a spirit of joy.

-is a tool for self‐governance that seeks to nurture communication, safety, respect, and accountability between participants at all levels within the Eccentric Bear Theater Co.* Its mission is to create:
+The ECCENTRIC BEAR CONDUCT STANDARDS is an evolving tool for self‐governance that seeks to foster communication, safety, respect, and accountability between participants at all levels within the Eccentric Bear Theater Co. organization.* Its purpose is to create:

 Spaces free of harassment, whether it be sexual or based in race, gender, religion, ethnic origin, sexual orientation, age, or ability.

-Nurturing environments which allow us to challenge ourselves, our audiences, and our communities; support risk of mind and body; and establish the freedom to create theatre that represents the full range of human experience.
+Nurturing environments which allow us to challenge ourselves, our audiences, and our communities; support artistic risks; and establish the freedom to create theatre that represents the full range of human experience.

 A common understanding of practices within our organization.

-You can access our full Code of Conduct HERE.
+You can access the full Conduct Standards document HERE.

-*The Eccentric Bear Code of Conduct is adapted from the Chicago Theatre Standards: created directly in response to abusive behavior within the Chicago theatre community.
+*The Eccentric Bear Conduct Standards is adapted from the Chicago Theatre Standards: created in direct response to abusive behavior within the Chicago theatre community.
 For more information, visit https://www.notinourhouse.org/.